 Spinco is a leading developer, manufacturer and provider of data storage devices and solutions based on NAND flash technology.
 With a differentiated innovation engine driving advancements in storage and semiconductor technologies, our broad and ever-expanding portfolio delivers powerful flash storage solutions for everyone from students, gamers and home offices, to the largest enterprises and public clouds to capture, preserve, access and transform an ever-increasing diversity of data.
-Our solutions include a broad range of solid-state drives ("SSD"), embedded products, removable cards, universal serial bus drives and wafers and components.
-Our broad portfolio of technology and products addresses multiple end markets of "Cloud," "Client," and "Consumer."
+Our solutions include a broad range of solid state drives, embedded products, removable cards, universal serial bus drives and wafers and components.
+Our broad portfolio of technology and products address multiple end markets of "Cloud," "Client" and "Consumer."

-Through the Client end market, we provide our original equipment manufacturer ("OEM") and channel customers a broad array of high-performance flash solutions across personal computer, mobile, gaming, automotive, virtual reality headsets, at-home entertainment and industrial spaces.
+Through the Client end market, we provide our original equipment manufacturer and channel customers a broad array of high-performance flash solutions across personal computer, mobile, gaming, automotive, virtual reality headsets, at-home entertainment, and industrial spaces.
 The Consumer end market is highlighted by our broad range of retail and other end-user products, which capitalizes on the strength of our product brand recognition and vast points of presence around the world.
 Cloud is comprised primarily of products for public or private cloud environments and end customers.

 Our fiscal year ends on the Friday nearest to June 30 and typically consists of 52 weeks.
 Approximately every five to six years, we report a 53-week fiscal year to align the fiscal year with the foregoing policy.
-Fiscal year 2025, which will end on June 27, 2025, and fiscal year 2024, which ended on June 28, 2024, are each comprised 52 weeks, with all quarters presented consisting of 13 weeks.
+Fiscal years 2024, 2023 and 2022, which ended on June 28, 2024, June 30, 2023, and July 1, 2022, respectively, each comprised 52 weeks, with all quarters presented consisting of 13 weeks.